adroit-sites-llc/Adroit-Sites-LLC-Wordpress-Infinite-Expandable-Dropdown-Menus/README.md

 Terms of use: I must be provided with version upgrades, i.e., css 3, html 4, as well as, enhancements, such as, functional, not to include stylistic.
 The utility names must be retained and updated when applicable for continued use.

-My Southeastern Louisiana University Honeywell Assembly fluff course Professor, the late Dr. James Hu, Purdue University, BA, Northeestern Texas University, PhD, once said, "Recursion.
+My Southeastern Louisiana University Honeywell Assembly fluff course Professor, the late Dr. James Hu, Purdue University, BA, Northwestern Texas University, PhD, once said, "Recursion.
 Very, very powerful!"

 And, in the hands of some, destructive.